misudashi/systems/index.md

 ## About Raw Notes:

 The Raw [[MOC Notes]]# may contain sensitive and/or controversial topics.
 They are meant to be re-read by myself so I can eventually elaborate them further and turn them into articles.
-I will be talking about every topics you can imagine, without filters.
+I will be talking about every topic you can imagine, without filters.

 **Though**, if you feel like what I am saying in these is too harsh, feel absolutely free to send me an e-mail so I can review what I wrote and potentially reformulate/correct what is said in there.